Things to Do in Bayfield Ontario

 These are the kinds of places that make me feel good about shopping small and supporting local.

-Bayfield might be small, but it’s rich in creative spirit.
+Bayfield might be small, but it’s big in the creative scene.

-I usually start at Bayfield Art Gallery, which brings together a mix of local artisans all under one roof.
+I usually start at Main Street Gallery, at the top of the street.
+Then move on to Metamorphic, which brings together a mix of local artisans all under one roof.
 It’s a great place to discover handcrafted work that reflects the area’s personality.
+For handcrafted gifts, there’s a tucked-away place called Crichet Handmade Designs that features a bit of everything from knitware to pottery art pieces.

 Then there’s Marten Arts Gallery, which always has something new and interesting.
 Their collection leans toward contemporary, and I especially enjoy their outdoor garden art.
-On more than one occasion, I’ve ended up in conversation with the artists themselves—always a treat.
+On more than one occasion, I’ve ended up in conversation with the artists themselves, which is always a treat.
+Now, I recognize their signature garden art popping up in my neighbourhood and know it’s a Marten original.

 Another hidden spot is behind The Village Bookshop.
 I happen to wander out the side door to the private, tranquil garden.
 Under massive tree canopies, you might find some art suspended from the trees on a fair-weathered day.
 But follow the path that leads you to an artist’s studio in a small barn behind the bookshop.